 The award (payment) will automatically be applied to the student’s account if they have registered for classes, have been assessed the DU Health Insurance Plan (SHIP) and/or the Health and Counseling Fee (HCF) and have not waived the SHIP and/or HCF online.

-Students who are on Continuous Enrollment or are not registered for six credits are not automatically accessed the SHIP or HCF each quarter.
-In order to be accessed the SHIP and HCF and receive the scholarship, students must complete the SHIP and HCF enrollment forms for Continuous Enrollment (available through the Health and Counseling Center) for all applicable terms.
+Students who are on Continuous Enrollment or are not registered for six credits are not automatically assessed the SHIP or HCF each quarter.
+In order to be assessed the SHIP and HCF and receive the scholarship, students must complete the SHIP and HCF enrollment forms for Continuous Enrollment (available through the Health and Counseling Center) for all applicable terms.